Average 401(k) Balance by Age and Generation: The Complete Data

 | All Generations | $137,800 | 14.2% |

-Notable findings: Gen X is the only generation with a total savings rate above Fidelity's recommended 15%.
-Gen Z, the youngest cohort, is starting their savings journey with an average of $13,500, which is actually a strong start given their age.
+What stands out: Gen X is the only generation saving above Fidelity's recommended 15%.
+Gen Z is just getting started with an average of $13,500, which is actually a strong start given their age.
 Baby Boomers, despite having the largest average balance, are still well short of the $1.46 million that Americans say they need for a comfortable retirement (Northwestern Mutual, 2026 Planning & Progress Study).

 The Power of Consistent Saving: Tenure Data